iluwatar/java-design-patterns/parameter-object/README.md

 > Replace the LongParameterList with a ParameterObject; an object or structure with data members representing the arguments to be passed in.

-**Programmatic example**
+## Programmatic Example of Parameter Object Pattern in Java

 The Parameter Object design pattern is a way to group multiple parameters into a single object.
-This simplifies method signatures and enhances code maintainability.
+This simplifies method signatures and enhances code maintainability enabling Java developers to streamline complex method calls, focusing on cleaner and more maintainable Java code.

 First, let's look at the `ParameterObject` class.
 This class encapsulates the parameters needed for the search operation.
 It uses [Builder pattern](https://java-design-patterns.com/patterns/builder/) to allow for easy creation of objects, even when there are many parameters.